cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

 ![Screen Shot 2020-05-26 at 22.35.29](https://i.imgur.com/Yqex15c.png)

+- a collection of elements,
+- supporting two principle operations:
+  - enqueue, which inserts an element into the queue,
+  - dequeue, which removes an element from the queue

+**Time Complexity**:
+- Access: O(n)
+- Search: O(n)
+- Insert: O(1)
+- Remove: O(1)

 - `Queue()`
   - creates a new queue that is empty.
   - It needs no parameters and returns an empty queue.